Tapas Essentials to Make Serving Tapas Easier

 These bowls are handy when prepping recipes for holding chopped herbs and spices, for adding dips to a cheese board, or for holding some nuts as a snack.

 Ramekins can be used for all the same purposes as the finger bowls only the ramekins are made for cooking in too.
-They make great creme brulee dishes or my savory bread pudding.
+They make great creme brulee dishes or perfect for a bread pudding.

 You might have a cheese board that you got as a present.
 I don’ t mean one of those multi-level things with drawers and labels and other such constraints.